 - The student signature indicates only that the student has read the evaluation.
-Should students disagree with any aspect of the evaluation, they are expected to append a statement reflecting areas of concern. - If student progress is unsatisfactory or fails to meet minimum standards, field instructors/agency mentors will clearly document in writing the areas of concern, and discuss them with the student.
-Field instructors/agency mentors will communicate their concerns with the field liaison and together they shall determine next steps. - The midterm evaluation must be completed in IPT. - Students, field instructors, and agency mentors are expected to retain copies of written work relevant to the evaluation until at least 6 weeks after the end of the semester in which the field practicum is completed.
+Should students disagree with any aspect of the evaluation, they are expected to append a statement reflecting areas of concern. - If student progress is unsatisfactory or fails to meet minimum standards, field instructors/agency mentors will clearly document in writing the areas of concern and discuss them with the student.
+Field instructors/agency mentors will communicate their concerns with the field liaison and together they shall determine next steps. - The midterm evaluation must be completed in IPT. - Students, field instructors, and agency mentors are expected to retain a copy of all evaluations and attachments until at least 6 weeks after the end of the semester in which the field practicum is completed.